ReactJS Component

 const Child = props => { return <div className={`${props.status}`}>This is an error message</div> } function App() { return <Child statusClass=”error” /> } export default App

-Here the Child will get error as class given to that div element.
+Here the Child will get an error as a class given to that div element.

-All the methods above directly or indirectly forces us to use space separated classes, but the classNames library of React offers comma separated class applying method.
+All the methods above directly or indirectly force us to use space-separated classes, but the classNames library of React offers comma comma-separated class applying method.

 Firstly install the library to your project by npm or yarn: